Sonali-jai/Angular-Login-Registration-Form/README.md

 ## Screenshots
 ![Login Page](login.png)
-This is the login page where users enter their email and password to sign in.
+This is the login page of the application.
+Users can securely enter their email and password to access the system.
+The page includes validation checks to ensure correct email format and strong password entry.
+It also provides feedback messages in case of invalid credentials.

 ![Registration Page](Registration.png)
 This is the registration page where new users can create an account.
+Users need to fill in required details such as name, email, and password.
+The form validates inputs in real-time and provides clear instructions for successful registration.
+Upon successful registration, users are redirected to the login page to access their account.

 ## Live Demo
 Check out the live app [here](https://application-form-98df6.web.app)